morinlab/lymphopedia/BCL10.md

 # BCL10

 ## Overview
 BCL10 (B-cell lymphoma/leukemia 10) is a gene involved in apoptosis signaling and immune response regulation.
 Mutations in BCL10 have been implicated in the pathogenesis of various lymphomas, particularly mucosa-associated lymphoid tissue (MALT) lymphomas.
-They have also been reproducibly observed in a smaller proportion of DLBCLs with the frequency in non-MALT lymphomas under some debate.<sup>1</sup>
+They have also been reproducibly observed in a smaller proportion of DLBCLs with the frequency in non-MALT lymphomas under some debate.

 ## History
 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'dark' } }%%